JetBrains/teamcity-documentation/topics/manage-teamcity-license.md

 <img src="dk-license-offline-refresh.png" width="706" alt="Enter activation key in offline mode"/>

 The same page allows you to acquire legacy license keys (the **Legacy license key** link).
-For more information on this process for individual (non-organization) customers, refer to this knowledge base article: [Downloading TeamCity legacy license keys](https://www.google.com/url?q=https://sales.jetbrains.com/hc/en-gb/articles/20070395820562&sa=D&source=docs&ust=1720640931653896&usg=AOvVaw3RKRsCR4OKQQNntEHiz-Cg).
+If you are an individual (non-organization) customer, refer to this knowledge base article for more information: [Downloading TeamCity legacy license keys](https://sales.jetbrains.com/hc/en-gb/articles/20070395820562).